 Make sure that there is adequate air circulation at all times around the entire hutch otherwise, there will be an increase in the likelihood of mould build-up.

 Water bottles and toys and replace any wet or soiled bedding and hay.
-In addition, you should aim to remove droppings every day if there is a build up.
+In addition, you should aim to remove droppings every day if there is a build-up.

 Over the colder, damper months, mould can form on the insides of your hutch if there is not adequate ventilation.
-This can be exacerbated by keeping the hutch covered or preventing good air circulation.
+(This can be exacerbated by keeping the hutch covered or preventing good air circulation.)

 By regularly cleaning and disinfecting your hutch or run as well as making sure there is adequate ventilation inside and out you greatly reduce any chance of the naturally occurring air bourne mould spores from taking hold and growing.

 If you have a cover for your hutch then you must allow both your cover and hutch to air out regularly, especially after long periods of wet or damp weather.

 There is always the possibility that some rabbits and other rodents may chew parts of their hutch and prolonged chewing can weaken your hutch and decrease the protection they offer against foxes.

 We recommend that if your rabbit starts to chew that you immediately take the necessary precautions to prevent or lessen the chance of them damaging your hutch.
 Rabbits have sharp teeth and can cause serious damage to your hutch and run in a very short period of time.